forensic-police-sketch-eyes-990x358

 As previously mentioned, forensic sketch artists are either trained law enforcement professionals, freelance artists, or both.
 Therefore, the career outlook for forensic sketch artists depends on individuals’ educational and professional backgrounds.

-The U.S. Bureau of Labor Statistics (BLS) shows that police and detectives are growing at a rate of 7 percent, as fast as the national average for all other occupations, and predicts that 51,700 new positions will be needed between 2020 and 2030 (BLS 2021).
+The U.S. Bureau of Labor Statistics (BLS 2025) shows that police and detectives are growing at a rate of 4 percent, as fast as the national average for all other occupations, and predicts that 28,700 new positions will be needed between 2023 and 2033 (BLS 2025).

-Specific data for forensic sketch artists is unavailable, but the BLS estimates that demand will create 7,000 new openings for craft and fine artists from 2020 to 2030 (BLS 2021).
-In fact, the occupational market for craft and fine artists is twice as fast as the national average at 14 percent.
+Specific data for forensic sketch artists is unavailable, but the BLS estimates that demand will create 1,800 new openings for craft and fine artists from 2023 to 2033 (BLS 2025).
+The occupational market for craft and fine artists is on par with the national average at 4 percent.
 In addition, many forensic sketch artists are self-employed, meaning the demand could be higher than is reflected in the BLS occupational profiles.

 Forensic Sketch Artist Salary

 Due to the numerous career pathways to train for this career, the average annual salary for a forensic sketch artist varies widely.
-Salaries depend on factors such as education, experience, years of employment, and locations where work is performed.
+Salaries depend on factors such as education, experience, years of employment, and the location where work is performed.

 Step One: Graduate from High School (Four Years)